sroberts/sroberts.github.io/_posts/2016-03-30-cti-squad-goals-intro-to-requirements.md

 So using this as an example (and CrowdStrike vernacular):

 - What about that bank?
-They'll want to focus on Deep Panda, Impersonating Panda, & Singing Spider.
+They'll want to focus on Deep Panda, Impersonating Panda, and Singing Spider.
-- If you're an oil company you should be on the look out for Cutting Kitten, Energetic Bear, & Ghost Jackal.
+- If you're an oil company you should be on the look out for Cutting Kitten, Energetic Bear, and Ghost Jackal.
 - The firm with the new heart attack treatment?
 I'd be on the look out for Deep Panda, Union Spider, and Corsair Jackal.

 These distinctions won't always be perfect but they provide a solid basis to develop requirements.
 Your industry heavily defines your threat model and thus is a rich starting point to begin defining your intelligence requirements.